Why Advanced Search?

-The drop-down filters allow you to apply quick filters across multiple fields such as ad-network, geo, language etc. In addition, the search box provides a convenient way to filter results based on keywords.
+The drop-down filters and basic search only allow you to apply quick filters across multiple fields such as ad-network, geo, language etc. In addition, the search box provides a convenient way to filter results based on keywords.
 However, there are several notable limitations using this approach:

 - You cannot apply multiple filters across the same fields.
 For example, you can filter the results to show ads from Outbrain and Revcontent but you cannot filter the results to show ads from both Revcontent and Outbrain.
 Similarly, you cannot filter the results to see ads from both US and Germany.

 - The previous point demonstrates the use of the boolean logical operator AND.
 Similarly you cannot apply other boolean logical operators namely OR and NOT using simple filtering/searching mode.

 - Advanced query expansion modes are not available such as stemming, synonyms and phonetic searches

 - Finally there is no option to save your search query if you use the simple filtering/searching mode.
 This is particularly cumbersome if you are using the same queries very frequently.

 We have tried to address the above issues by creating advanced searching as shown below.

 To see the advanced search dialog box, click on Search Button at the top right hand corner of the listing page, select Advanced Search from the dialog box.
 You will see the following content in your dialog box: